anishathalye/gavel/README.md

 If you don't want to use the config file and use only environment variables, set the environment variable `IGNORE_CONFIG_FILE=true`.

+## Troubleshooting

+See the [troubleshooting
+guide](https://github.com/anishathalye/gavel/wiki/Troubleshooting) in the Gavel wiki.

 ## Use